-- (1) Subject to the provisions of section eighty-nine, any person charged with any offence committed within any district or regional division may be tried by the court of that district or of that regional division, as the case may be. - (2) When any person is charged with any offence- - (a) committed within the distance of two miles beyond the boundary of the district, or of the regional division; or - (b) committed in or upon any vessel or vehicle on a voyage or journey any part whereof was performed within the distance of two miles of the district or of the regional division; or - (c) begun or completed within the district or within the regional division, such person may be tried by the court of the district or of the regional division, as the case may be, as if he had been charged with an offence committed within the district or within the regional division respectively.
+- (1) Subject to the provisions of section eighty-nine, any person charged with any offence committed within any district or regional division may be tried by the court of that district or of that regional division, as the case may be. - (2) When any person is charged with any offence- - (a) committed within the distance of two miles beyond the boundary of the district, or of the regional division; or - (b) committed in or upon any vessel or vehicle on a voyage or journey any part whereof was performed within the distance of two miles of the district or of the regional division; or such person may be tried by the court of the district or of the regional division, as the case may be, as if he had been charged with an offence committed within the district or within the regional division respectively.